 Goodwill represents the future economic benefits that we expect to achieve as a result of the acquisition of the Acquired Companies.
 A portion of the goodwill resulting from the acquisition is deductible for tax purposes.
-The Company's Goodwill changed for the three months ended March 31, 2022, due to goodwill generated from the acquisition of the Acquired Companies of \$44,859 and currency translation adjustment of \$(121).

 The BMP Business Combination Agreement contains customary indemnification terms.
 Under the BMP Business Combination Agreement, a portion of the cash purchase price, approximately \$3.45 million paid at closing is being held in escrow, for a maximum of 18 months from the closing date, to guarantee performance of general representations and warranties regarding closing amounts and to indemnify the Company against any future claims.
-The financial results of the Acquired Companies are included in the Company's condensed consolidated statements of operations from the date of acquisition.
-For the three months ended March 31, 2022, the amounts of revenue and net income included in the Company's condensed consolidated statements of operations were \$5,818 and 1,510, respectively.
+The financial results of the Acquired Companies are included in the Company's consolidated statements of operations from the date of acquisition.
+For the three months ended June 30, 2022, the amounts of revenue and net income included in the Company's consolidated statements of operations were \$15.0 million and \$3.2 million, respectively.
+For the six months ended June 30, 2022, the amounts of revenue and net income included in the Company's consolidated statements of operations were \$20.8 million and \$4.7 million, respectively.